Higher rank stable pairs and virtual localization: Abstract

 \section{Abstract}

 We introduce a higher rank analog of the Pandharipande-Thomas theory of stable pairs \cite{a17} on a Calabi-Yau threefold $X$.
 More precisely, we develop a moduli theory for frozen triples given by the data ${\mathcal O}_X^{\oplus r}(-n)\xrightarrow{\phi} F$ where $F$ is a sheaf of pure dimension $1$.
 The moduli space of such objects does not naturally determine an enumerative theory: that is, it does not naturally possess a perfect symmetric obstruction theory.
 Instead, we build a zero-dimensional virtual fundamental class by hand, by truncating a deformation-obstruction theory coming from the moduli of objects in the derived category of $X$.
 This yields the first deformation-theoretic construction of a higher-rank enumerative theory for Calabi-Yau threefolds.
 We calculate this enumerative theory for local ${\mathbb P}^1$ using the Graber-Pandharipande \cite{a25} virtual localization technique.
-In a sequel to this article \cite{a41}, we show how to compute similar invariants associated to frozen triples using Kontsevich-Soibelman \cite{a42}, Joyce-Song \cite{a30} wall-crossing techniques.